 Fed Fund Futures

 An oft-quoted piece of data referred to by the financial press as a tool for helping determine the direction and level of Federal Reserve interest rate moves in the future weeks and months ahead.

 OHFG’s Take: This is one of the most over-quoted, useless and non-predictive quoted data series by the “pundits.”
 Statistically, it has almost zero predictive-power beyond the actual week of the Federal Reserve meetings.

 The highest duty of care in financial services.
 Not all financial services professionals are fiduciaries; some operate under other, less strict, standards.
 A fiduciary advisor has a legal obligation to always act in the best interest of his or her clients.
-As fiduciaries, Oak Harvest encourages all investors to always ask your financial services professional: "Are you a fiduciary?"
+Oak Harvest encourages all investors to always ask your financial services professional: “Are you a fiduciary?”